Why Choose Hand In Hand

 - Christ Centered: We love Jesus.
 He is at the center of everything of who we are, why we educate, and what we teach.
 There are many Montessori schools, but very few Christian Montessori schools.
 Learn more »

-- Collaborative: We work hand-in-hand with parents, hand-in-hand with Christ, hand-in-hand with children, and the the children work hand-in-hand with each other.
+- Collaborative: We work hand-in-hand with Christ, hand-in-hand with parents, hand-in-hand with children, and the the children work hand-in-hand with each other.
 There are many professional educational program, but very few that emphasize, encourage, and embrace the parent’s role in educating their own child.
 Learn more »

 “Why Montessori” from a Lifetime Educator